HumanCellAtlas/data-store/README.md

 Hint: To create GCS buckets from the command line, use `gsutil mb -c regional -l REGION gs://BUCKET_NAME/`.

+### Configure User Authorization
+The following environment variables must be set to enable user authentication.

+* `OIDC_AUDIENCE` must be populated with the expected JWT (JSON web token) audience.
+* `OPENID_PROVIDER` is the generator of the JWT, and is used to determine how the JWT is validated.
+* `OIDC_GROUP_CLAIM` is the JWT claim that specifies the group the users belongs to.
+* `OIDC_EMAIL_CLAIM` is the JWT claim that specifies the requests email.

+`authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint which will return a valid JWT.

 ## Deployment

 ### Running the DSS API locally